Skip to main content

 Closed system catheters are the preferred cathing system for many, including people in wheelchairs, children, and those who frequently travel, work, or go to school.

-These pre-lubricated catheters come ready to use inside their own sterile collection bags.
-Others may have a hydrophilic coating that is easily activated by sterile water to become lubricated.
+These pre-lubricated catheters come ready to use, packaged in their own sterile collection bags.
+Others may have a hydrophilic coating that becomes lubricated when activated with sterile water.
 Closed system catheter kits often have everything you need to cath hygienically in an all-in-one package.
-Insertion supplies often include helpful cathing accessories like gloves and antiseptic wipes.
+Insertion supplies often include helpful cathing accessories, such as gloves and antiseptic wipes.

-Another awesome feature of many closed system catheters is the soft, flexible introducer tip.
-The introducer tip works by shielding the tip of the catheter and helping it bypass the bacteria in the outermost section of the urethra.
-This may further help reduce the risk of UTIs.
+Another feature of many closed system catheters is the pre-lubricated introducer tip, which helps shield the catheter and help it bypass the outermost section of the urethra, where bacteria are often more concentrated.
+This may help reduce the risk of UTIs due to bacterial contamination.

 closed system catheter kits for men